nltk/nltk/README.md

 Have you found the toolkit helpful?
 Please support NLTK development by donating to the project via PayPal, using the link on the NLTK homepage.

+## Redistributing

-## Redistributing: NLTK source code is distributed under the Apache 2.0 License.
+- NLTK source code is distributed under the Apache 2.0 License.
-NLTK documentation is distributed under the Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 United States license.
+- NLTK documentation is distributed under the Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 United States license.
-NLTK corpora are provided under the terms given in the README file for each corpus; all are redistributable, and available for non-commercial use.
+- NLTK corpora are provided under the terms given in the README file for each corpus; all are redistributable, and available for non-commercial use.
-NLTK may be freely redistributed, subject to the provisions of these licenses.
+- NLTK may be freely redistributed, subject to the provisions of these licenses.

 ## Citing